 We welcome opportunities to discuss possibilities for new projects and collaborations

 We are recruiting motivated and skilled graduate students (M.S. or PhD) interested in our research areas.
 In some cases we may have existing funding; in other cases, we may work with students to generate funding.
-In addition, the School of Life Sciences regularly offers Graduate Assistantships that involve gaining teaching experience during graduate study.
+In addition, the School of Life Sciences offers limited Graduate Assistantships that involve gaining teaching experience during graduate study.

-To be a good fit for our lab, it is usually important for students to be interested in lab work or field work that involves plants and soils and is relevant to conservation ecology and restoration.
+To be a good fit for our lab, it is usually important for students to be interested in laboratory and field work that involves plants and soils and is relevant to conservation ecology and restoration.
 It is always important that students have good writing ability or are willing to improve their writing skills.
 Journals that we publish in include Global Change Biology, Restoration Ecology, Forest Ecology and Management, Journal of Fish and Wildlife Management, Invasive Plant Science and Management, Natural Areas Journal, Ecological Applications, and others.

-Please review our Home page and our current and past projects for an overview of what we do and to evaluate whether your interests align with our lab focus.
+Please review our Home page and our current and past projects for an overview of what we do and to evaluate whether your interests align with our lab’s focus.
 We are currently interested in recruiting graduate students for: